rkiel/npm-power-config/README.md

 `power-config` fully supports both JSON and YAML.
 The example, input, and output files do not all have to be the same format.
 You can mix and match the formats by specifying the names with the appropriate extensions using `-x`, `-o`, `-i` options.

-`npm run power-config -- -x example.yml -o environment.json -i my_environment.yml`
+`npm run power-config -- -x example.yml -o environment.json -i input.yml`

+### The `--clear` option

+Use the `--clear` option to clear a specific value in the input file before running through the example.

+`npm run power-config`

+`npm run power-config -- -clear port.test`

 ### The `.power-config` rc file